 Is your only option to spend thousands of dollars on a website and online advertising?
 And how are you meant to get all your products online when you have so many?

 All hope isn’t lost: how to get found online

-If you’re a small store in a local area, you might be used to advertising in the local paper or maybe all the locals know your name because your business has been around for generations.
+If you’re an independent store in a local area, you might be used to advertising in the local paper or maybe all the locals know your name because your business has been around for generations.
 But word of mouth won’t reach everyone.

 What about the increasing number of people who are picking up their cell phones and searching for “hardware store near me” or a specific type of product, for example?
 They want what you’re selling – but they may not know about your business or if you have that product in stock.